 DIV 3061.
 Post-Freudian Theories and Religion.
 An examination of the Object Relations school of contemporary psychoanalysis (M. Klein, D. Winnicott, W. R. D. Fairbairn, Otto Kernberg, Heinz Kohut).
 Focus on both the clinical and the explanatory theories as they relate to the examination of religious experience and similar self states.
-Satisfies M.T.S. religion, personality, and culture requirement.
-[3] Mr. Rogers-Vaughn.
+Satisfies MTS religion, personality, and culture requirement.
+[3] Mr. Rogers-Vaughn

 DIV 3062.
 Theology and Health in a Therapeutic Culture.
 Introduces the empirical study of the relationship between health and religion.
 The ways in which the disciplines of theology, religion, psychology, and medicine inform these studies are examined.
-[3] Mr. Meador.
+[3] Mr. Meador

 DIV 3063.
 The Body and Theological Knowledge.
 This class will be conducted as a seminar based on shared reading and discussion rather than lecture and will explore the question of how theological knowledge is shaped in and through the body, focusing on exploratory reading in human science research, critical theory, constructive theology, and practical theology.
-[3] Ms. Miller-McLemore.
+[3] Ms. Miller-McLemore of major psychological theories of ritual and myth.
+Their relevance to an understanding of myth and ritual as religious phenomena.
+[3] Mr. Gay